aSabhyaK/log-analysis/README.md

 # log-analysis

-This Python script looks into log files with the log statements having a general format as:
+This Python script looks into a log file with the log statements having a general format as:

 2017-08-19 09:45:18,923 [7484] DEBUG some_log_statement_here